denbeigh2000/goi3bar/README.md

  - **Simple configuration**. goi3bar is driven by JSON configuration, allowing you to easily customise your i3bar.
 Have you ever tried to use conky?
  - **Simple Extensibility**.
-Writing new plugins is much simpler than writing new functionality for a C-based project like conky or i3blocks.
+Writing new plugins is much simpler than writing new functionality for a C-based project like conky.
 There are simple interfaces that let you build your own plugins, and handle JSON configuration.
 Look in the godoc for Producer, Genreator and Builder.